 Expanding to Mexico has long been a way for manufacturers in numerous industries to reduce their production costs while still fabricating high-quality products.
-One of the country's rising specialties is in aerospace part production, which has seen consistent year-over-year growth for nearly all of the past decade.
+One of the country's rising specialties is in aerospace part production and aerospace manufacturing as a whole, which has seen consistent year-over-year growth for nearly all of the past decade.

 According to the San Antonio Express-News, Mexico surpassed China in 2008 as the largest exporter of aerospace materials to the U.S. and hasn't looked back.
 While the industry is clustered in numerous areas of the country, such as Sonora and Queretaro, manufacturers have expanded into many parts of Mexico.
 Baja California and Chihuahua are two of the areas that have seen strong aerospace growth as more U.S. businesses invest in offshoring to the growing aviation industrial clusters.

-Mexico Aerospace Industry
+Mexico Aerospace Manufacturing Clusters